Photo: Invisible Fence® Brand

-“I’m really proud of Invisible Fence Brand for coming up with this program to donate these life-saving oxygen masks,” says Mike Williams, owner of Invisible Fence Company – Minnesota in Hopkins.
+“I’m really proud of Invisible Fence Brand for coming up with this program to donate these life-saving oxygen masks,” says Mike Williams, owner of Invisible Fence Company – Minnesota in Hopkins, MN.
 “It’s a great way for us to give back to the communities our customers live in.”

 This article was brought to you by the dog lovers at Invisible Fence Company Minnesota, committed to improving the way Twin Cities pet owners live with their four-legged family members.